eafflu/runtime/README.md

 For this project, we will be using the [create.js](http://createjs.com/) library to draw and animate our game.

-# TODO 2 - Brainstorming

-Before we start coding, we have to decide what kind of game we want to build with Halle.
-Look at the kind of moves that Halle can make and imagine how they would fit into **your** game.

-You will need to decide on a general *theme* for the game.
-What kind of world is Halle in?
-Is she in space, in a factory, on the streets of New Orleans?

-What are the *game mechanics*?
-What are the goals and what are the challenges?
-What might Halle encounter as the game progresses?
-Are there points or a score?
-How does the game end?

-Finally, come up with a good *name* for your game.
-Having a great name for a project is an important step, but don't worry, you can always change it later.

-# TODO 3 - Adding The Heads-Up Display
+# TODO 1 - Adding The Heads-Up Display

+Open up `js/init.js`.
+This file will help set up the entire game.
+First we need to add a Heads-Up-Display.

 Most games display *status information* like the current score or number of lives remaining overlaid with the running game at either the top or bottom of the screen.
 We call this a "Heads-Up Display" and we've already written one for you in `js/view/hud.js`

 Find this file in your project and open it.
 You should see that it declares a function and assigns it to `window.opspark.makeHud`.
 Read the documentation for `makeHud` and follow it's instructions for adding the heads-up-display to the game.
-You will want to make a change to the code in `init.js` at `TODO 3`.
+You will want to make a change to the code in `init.js` at `TODO 1`.
 Once that is done, you should see the heads-up display!

 Hint: The code to add will look like this: